 Oxymorons present an ideal opportunity to be clever or funny.
 The inherent setup of contradictory words works great for jokes and other witty statements.
 Consider these oxymoron examples:

-Present words in a new way
+Use oxymorons to present words in a new way

 Placing contrasting words next to each other makes each one stand out more, just like placing contrasting colors together.
-Highlighting their differences accentuates their meaning and the words come across stronger.
+Highlighting their differences accentuates their meaning, and the words come across stronger.
 That makes oxymorons a serious option in word choice.

-The main difference between an oxymoron and a paradox is that oxymorons use contradictory words whereas paradoxes use contradictory ideas.
-An oxymoron is usually just two words (sometimes one, as in “bittersweet”), but a paradox is an entire statement, usually a standalone sentence or even a full paragraph.
+An oxymoron is usually just two words (sometimes one, as in “bittersweet”), but a paradox is an entire statement, usually a standalone sentence or even a whole paragraph.

 By extension, oxymorons deal with the contrast between the meanings of words, but paradoxes focus on the contrast between complete ideas.
 The scope of a paradox can go much deeper, drawing on complicated themes and philosophical concepts.
 The scope of oxymorons, however, is limited only to the scope of the individual words used.